 While many will be excited to return to the workplace and get back to productive in-person interactions where nobody has to be reminded that they’re on mute, the transition will need to be carefully managed.
 The upheaval that employees have experienced during the pandemic has undoubtedly cost organizations in terms of productivity and engagement.
 While there have been countless reports of a remote work productivity boost, data collected by Gallup suggests that employee engagement fluctuated dramatically throughout the pandemic with disengagement affecting over half of employees across the US in September 2020.

 The great return to the workplace could result in further upheaval that impacts employee engagement and productivity.
 While research from Accenture shows 83% of workers prefer a hybrid model, employers need to ensure that transitioning to this model is managed effectively.
 This is where internal comms teams play a vital role.
-Using powerful tools such as internal communications software, they can communicate more effectively to help people overcome the many potential return-to-work challenges.
+Using powerful tools such as internal communication software, they can communicate more effectively to help people overcome the many potential return-to-work challenges.

 Why internal communications matter more than ever